777 vs 787: A Comparison of the Two Boeings

 Also, due to the low operating costs and the possibility to cover distances in the 100-500 mile range, they are commonly leased for flight training purposes.
 What’s more, these planes are one of the most used vehicles in remote areas like Alaska, where road trips and other forms of transportation are difficult to use due to the nature of the region.

 These could be considered a variation of the previous ones although the engines are more like those found on a jet.

 One of the main differences is the ability to cover longer distances with a travel rating that exceeds 1,000 miles.
 However, turboprops have operating costs similar to a jet, which is why they are offered by leasing companies to customers that require longer hauls only.
 Otherwise, they would lease smaller aircraft.

 As the name implies, this type of aircraft is one that can both land and take off from the water, usually from calm water masses like a lake.
 But they are not limited to water.

 Amphibious planes have also been prepared to be used in snowy areas, and sometimes they have wheels that can be retracted, so they can either use the water or the ground to land.

 Unfortunately, to achieve all these, aircraft is usually too heavy and maintenance becomes expensive as it needs to be more done more often.
 So, many airplanes in this category have already disappeared.

-While some jumbo jets and commercial airplanes can be transformed into cargo planes, there are some manufacturers that create jets specifically for cargo.
+While some jumbo jets and commercial airplanes can be transformed into cargo aircraft, there are some manufacturers that create jets specifically for cargo.